 - Grease and line two 8 inch baking pans with parchment paper.

-- Spoon the mixture into the two cake tins and smooth out.
+- Spoon the mixture into the two cake tins and smooth out evenly.

 - Bake for 25-30 minutes until firm and golden.

-- Remove from the oven and cool for five minutes in the tin before removing the sponges.
+- Remove from the oven and cool for 10 minutes in the tin before removing the sponges.
 Set aside to cool.